surftrips.co

 Frequently asked

-Playa De La Ñora is a beach break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Playa De La Ñora is a beach bottom, powerful hollow left beach break, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Playa De La Ñora